 If the sproglets are obsessed with trains and you’re looking for gorgeous scenery, hop on a train tour and explore the Golden Pass train route in Switzerland.
 This scenic train line is famed for its gorgeous views of the Swiss Alps and picturesque landscape.
 It’ll also take you through beautiful rustic villages along the way, as well as the city of Interlaken and eventually to the town of Montreux along Lake Geneva.
 Time to whip out some cheese and wine to enjoy while you’re at it, while the little ones cosy up with some hot chocolate.

 Vietnam is a dreamy Southeast Asian country that we love visiting as a family.
 Not only are there plenty of World Heritage sites to visit, but we get to chomp on delicious food and walk pristine beaches or bustling city streets.
 If only we could visit the country to take a well-deserved break!
-Maybe in a few months’ time, but right now you can go on a virtual family vacation through the different cities of Vietnam with these 360-degree virtual tours with Vietnam Travel.
-Visit the old capital, Hue, the bustling port of Hoi An or visit the expansive caves at Phong Nha.
+Maybe in a few years’ time, but right now you can go on a virtual family vacation through the different cities of Vietnam with these 360-degree virtual tours with Vietnam Travel.
+Visit the old capital, Hue, the bustling port of Hoi An or explore Hang Son Doong, the world’s largest cave.

 Our top tip?
 Definitely check out Neuschwanstein Castle (above) in the Bavarian region of Schwangau.
 Fun fact: it served as an inspiration for the Sleeping Beauty castle in Disneyland!